Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Appendix A. Minimal Mathematical Structure of Quantum TOW

-There is no single assignment of $\lambda_t$ that simultaneously provides context-independent meaning for both decision probabilities and learning updates.
+Thus, a classical reconstruction can retain descriptive adequacy only by adding memory beyond the minimal decision variables or by allowing the operational meaning of the state to depend on how it is used.

-\paragraph{Implication.} Although the operational timeline is entirely classical, the internal state cannot be interpreted as a non-contextual classical random variable that is valid for all operations.
-Any classical representation must either \begin{enumerate} \item abandon a unified internal state, \item allow the meaning of the state to depend on the operation performed, or \item eliminate adaptive learning. \end{enumerate}
+\paragraph{Implication.} Although the operational timeline is entirely classical, reproducing the same decision and learning operations within a classical representation requires an additional representational resource.
+Any classical representation must either \begin{enumerate} \item abandon a unified minimal internal state, \item allow the meaning of the state to depend on the operation performed, or \item eliminate adaptive learning. \end{enumerate}

-This illustrates, in minimal form, why QTOW cannot be represented within a non-contextual classical probabilistic model, despite its operationally non-contextual time ordering.
+This illustrates, in minimal form, why the nonclassicality in QTOW should be understood as a memory-cost phenomenon rather than as a logical impossibility of classical modeling.

 One may formally reproduce the QTOW dynamics by introducing distinct context-dependent probability assignments for decision and update operations.
 However, doing so explicitly abandons non-contextuality, as the probabilistic meaning of the internal state depends on the operation being performed.